shlax/wisp/README.md

-simple implementation of the actor model with streams api
+Simple implementation of the actor model with streams api

+see wiki for more